Top of this document

 Vanessa Beecroft’s eye is one of the kind that views people as if they were works of art, her works of art, thus a little like statues.

 But now and again we also get the impression of looking at paintings, and then again they appear to be dream figures.
 Images which have stepped out of the contours of her own form, briefly coming to life for as long as the performance lasts.
-For a moment they are just things you might call Beecrofts.
+For a moment they are just things you might call 'Beecrofts'.
 We have heard of this before, human types bearing the name of the artist who portrayed them first.
 Picasso-faces, Hitchcock-women, Modigliani-figures, Giacometti-silhouettes.
 And so now Beecroft-figures-in-movement.
 They are just irresistible.

 Mediamatic Supermarket showed two pieces, The Silent Service (VB42) and Venice (VB47), from New Yorker Vanessa Beecroft’s steadily growing repertoire.
-She is not completely unknown in Amsterdam for she gave a performance in gallery Aschenbach already in 1993 (see the catalogue The Chalk-white Child), edited by A Haselhoef, I. Willems, and Paul Groot, 1993).
+She is not completely unknown in Amsterdam for she gave a performance in gallery Aschenbach already in 1993 (see the catalogue The Chalk-white Child, edited by A. Haselhoef, I. Willems, and Paul Groot, 1993).
 Venice is a surrealistic variation with a performance of naked girls in the Guggenheim Foundation in Venice, and is in keeping with moods reminiscent of the work of Giorgo de Chirico.
 The Silent Service portrays a line-up of marines on a museum warship in San Diego harbour.

 Here, Beecroft has combined filmic, artistic and everyday experiences in an atmosphere as delicate as it is superior.
-Equally fragile as they are challenging are the performance on the aircraft carrier (in the evening where the crew in formation are lined up as if briefly caressed by the wind), and the one in Venice (where the performers – girls ‘without faces’ – are arranged as still as shop dummies, bent into a few basic positions as if by an invisible hand).
+Equally fragile as they are challenging are the performance on the aircraft carrier (in the evening where the crew in formation are lined up as if briefly caressed by the wind), and the one in Venice (where the performers – girls 'without faces' – are arranged as still as shop dummies, bent into a few basic positions as if by an invisible hand).
 We all occasionally dream of statues coming to life, but here we see the opposite, people who become statues, a rarer variation.
-More ysterious, frightening too, something that the biblical figure of Lot who turned into a pillar of salt may bear witness to.
+More hysterious, frightening too, something that the biblical figure of Lot who turned into a pillar of salt may bear witness to.

 In spite of the fact that Beecroft films her performances in broad cut, both films are characterised by a view operating within an artistic framework with, historically, a vivid past: Raphael’s cardinals devising their nefarious plans, Jan van Eyck’s Flemish priests, Rembrandt’s self-portraits, all may be traced here.